kenbim008/MT4-EA-BB/Readme.md

   6. Add Account number
   7. Add EA Expiry date yyyy.mm.dd
   8. Ensure that the indicator lines do not show up on the chart especially during & after running STRATEGY TESTER
+  9. Ability to track profit in order to charge comission
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""19Mar2025